Ambition·Sustainable·Horizon

 ASH P1 vehicle and paired swap station: detailed engineering design; subsystem specifications, cargo grip and robotic arm handoff architecture, and the on vehicle software stack defined.

-2026 · Design completion
+Late 2026 · Design completion

 Engineering design finalized